troeger/fuzzed/README.md

 ## Licence

-FuzzEd ist licensed under the (GNU AGPL Version 3)[http://en.wikipedia.org/wiki/Affero_General_Public_License].
+FuzzEd ist licensed under the [GNU AGPL Version 3](http://en.wikipedia.org/wiki/Affero_General_Public_License).
 This means your are allowed to:

 * Install and run the unmodified FuzzEd code at your site.
 * Re-package and distribute the unmodified version of FuzzEd from this repository.